Andrey X: Activism and legal issues

-On October 3, 2025, Khrzhanovskiy was part of a group of Israeli protesters who attempted to cross the Israel–Gaza border on foot, in stated continuation with the Global Sumud Flotilla as an act of pressure to "dismantle the siege on Gaza – by sea and by land."
+On October 3, 2025, Khrzhanovskiy was part of a group of Israeli protesters who attempted to cross the Israel–Gaza border on foot, in stated solidarity with the Global Sumud Flotilla as an act of pressure to "dismantle the siege on Gaza – by sea and by land."
 Along with other activists, he was detained and assaulted by Israeli forces, who allegedly sprained his wrist.

-As of March 2025, Khrzhanovskiy had been living for nine months in the West Bank, moving from village to village every few days.
-He supports a one-state solution to the conflict.
-His political positions have been described as "far left", with his father calling him "radical left-wing".
+In November 2025, Khrzhanovskiy toured Swedish cities, where he spoke about Israeli settler violence.
+Shortly later, in early December, he was convicted and sentenced to one month and a fine for spray-painting the Embassy of Russia in Tel Aviv two years prior, in protest of the country's war on Ukraine; as of May 2026, the one-month jail sentence is still suspended.